Ni'lin

-Ni'lin (نعلين) is a Palestinian town in the Ramallah and al-Bireh Governorate in the central West Bank, located 17 km west of Ramallah.
+Ni'lin (نعلين) is a Palestinian town in the Ramallah and al-Bireh Governorate of the State of Palestine, in the central West Bank, located 17 km west of Ramallah.
 Ni'lin is about 3 km east of the 1949 Armistice Line (Green Line) bordered by Deir Qaddis, the Israeli settlements of Nili and Na'ale to the northeast, the village of al-Midya and Modi'in Illit (Kiryat Sefer) settlement bloc are to the south, Budrus (4 km) and Qibya (5 km) villages are located to the northwest.
 The town's total land area consists of approximately 15,000 dunams of which 660 is urban.
 Under the Oslo II agreement, 93% of town lands has been classed as 'Area C'.

 Most of the town's inhabitants rely on agriculture for income and prior to the outbreak of the Second Intifada, many had jobs in construction in Israel.
-According to the Palestinian Central Bureau of Statistics, the town had a population of approximately 4,750 inhabitants in mid-year 2006.
+According to the Palestinian Central Bureau of Statistics, the town had a population of 5,118 inhabitants in 2017.

 Situated 262 meters (860 feet) above sea level, Ni'lin has mild winters and hot, dry summers with temperatures averaging 32 °C (88 °F) during the day.

+Etymology

+The name Niʽlīn likely derives from Niḥlin.
+This phonological shift was influenced by the settlement of Samaritans in the area during the late Roman to early Byzantine periods.

 History

 Potsherds have been found dating back to the late Iron Age (8th–7th century B.C.E.), and the Hellenistic, Byzantine, Crusader/Ayyubid, Mamluk, and early Ottoman periods.

-A person named Isaac de Naelein is mentioned in a Crusader text of the year 1167 in relation to nearby Casale St. Maria (Aboud).
+A person named Isaac de Naelein is mentioned in a Crusader text of the year 1167 in connection to nearby Casale St. Maria (Aboud).